-- Research project to identify how retrofitting of existing housing stock can be accelerated
+- Research project to identify how retrofitting of existing housing stock could be accelerated

 - Identified a series of potential retrofit approaches to UK housing stock

-- Approaches identified now being tested within our Smart Systems and Heat programme
+- Approaches identified were tested within our Smart Systems and Heat programme

 This project looked at designing a supply chain solution to improve the energy efficiency of the vast majority of the 26 million UK homes which will still be in use by 2050.

-This includes identifying the skills required of the people on the ground as well as the optimum material distribution networks to supply them with exactly what is required and when.
+This included identifying the skills required of the people on the ground as well as the optimum material distribution networks to supply them with exactly what is required and when.

-Outputs from this project now feed into the Smart Systems and Heat programme.
+Outputs from this project fed into the Smart Systems and Heat programme.